blocknative/assist/README.md

 }
 ```

+You can then decide whether you would like a notification to be shown for this event or not.
+Return `true` to show the notification or `false` to not show the notification.

 #### `eventCode`

 The list of event codes that are included in the object that `handleNotificationEvent` is called with are the same as the list included in the `messages` object that is passed to the config with one addition: